Jerónimos Monastery in Belém

 The former dormitory of the Jerónimos Monastery now houses a collection of ancient artifacts found around Portugal.
 It includes jewelry, sculptures, and mosaics, dating back to the country’s Celtic and Roman past.
 One of the rooms also has a small number of pieces from ancient Egypt, which were donated to the museum.

 Lisbon's most important cultural center is a limestone building with inner courtyards and terraces with olive trees.
 It was originally built to host Portugal's presidency of the European Union in 1992, and today regularly presents world-class performances in the city's largest auditorium.
-It's also home to the Berardo Collection Museum (see above), and to cafés and restaurants overlooking the river.
+It's also home to the MAC/CCB museum (see above), and to cafés and restaurants overlooking the river.
 Its biggest annual event is the springtime "Dias da Música," a weekend-long festival of classical music.

 Praça do Império